Author

 Samuel Phillips

 Samuel Phillips was an eighteenth-century American theologian and minister whose work engaged with Reformed Protestant thought and the political theology of colonial New England.
-His treatise *Political Rulers Authorized and Influenced by God Our Saviour* exemplified the Calvinist intellectual tradition that sought to reconcile divine sovereignty with civil authority, contributing to the theological foundations of early American political discourse.
-Phillips's writings reflected the broader Puritan concern with establishing a godly commonwealth and the relationship between ecclesiastical and secular governance during a period of significant religious and political transformation in British North America.
+His treatise *Political Rulers Authorized and Influenced by God Our Saviour* exemplified the Calvinist framework through which many colonial clergy understood the relationship between divine sovereignty and civil authority, contributing to the intellectual foundations of American religious and political thought.
+Phillips's theological writings reflected the broader Puritan tradition's concern with demonstrating how God's providence operated through human institutions and governance.

 Works in the Library